-The Financial Aid Office recommends that all students file the 2014-2015 FAFSA on-line.
-By applying for financial aid on-line, you reduce the chances of filing an incomplete application.
-When a student files the FAFSA on the internet, the form will not be processed if any of the required information is left blank.
-Students may connect directly to FAFSA On the Web by clicking on the header, above.
-Or, if your computer does not meet the security requirements, you can apply at the Financial Aid Office in Adrienne Hall or the Rivier University Computer Lab located in Sylvia Trottier Hall.
-Returning students are also encouraged to file the Renewal FAFSA on-line.
+The Financial Aid Office recommends that all students file their FAFSA online.
+By applying for financial aid online, you reduce the chances of filing an incomplete application.
+When a student files the FAFSA on the Internet, the form will not be processed if any of the required information is left blank.
+Students may connect directly to FAFSA on the Web by clicking on the header above.
+If your computer does not meet the security requirements, you can apply at the Financial Aid Office in Adrienne Hall or the Rivier University Computer Lab located in Sylvia Trottier Hall.
+Returning students are also encouraged to file the Renewal FAFSA online.
 The following are the government's instructions on how to access your renewal information.
-Watch this "Five-Minute FAFSA" video from YouTube here - YouTube FAFSA Overview

-Application Deadline All students who plan to attend Rivier University in 2014-2015 should complete the 2014-15 FAFSA or Renewal FAFSA by the priority deadline of March 1, 2014.
+Application Deadline All students who plan to attend Rivier University in 2016-2017 should complete the 2016-17 FAFSA or Renewal FAFSA by the priority deadline of March 1, 2016.
 Late applicants will be awarded on a funds-available basis.
-If you are graduating from Rivier University in Spring 2014, you are not required to complete the FAFSA/Renewal Form, unless you plan on continuing your education during the 2014-15 academic year.
+If you are graduating from Rivier University in spring 2016, you are not required to complete the FAFSA/Renewal Form, unless you plan on continuing your education during the 2016-17 academic year.

 RIVIER UNIVERSITY'S TITLE IV CODE: 002586

 In order to assure your application has been properly filed and received by Rivier University, you will receive a confirmation letter from the federal government.
 If you have not received your confirmation within a month of filing, call FAFSA at 1-800-433-3243.
 The University cannot be held responsible for not receiving your FAFSA.